udayvunnam/xng-breadcrumb/README.md

 ## Motivation 🎉🎉🎉

-_**You can create your own library with complete automated setup for build, tests and release.
+_**You can create your library with complete automated setup for build, tests, and release.
 Check this blog post for best practices and implementation details of this library [blog post](https://dev.to/udayvunnam/be-the-thanos-of-your-angular-library-11oe)**_

 <!-- - ✅ **Schematics**: Use schematics to add and update the library with `ng add xng-breadcrumb` and `ng update xng-breadcrumb` -->